sevadah/precoss-beta/README.md

 # precoss-beta
-Matlab code for Precoss-beta model, which was designed to explore the functional role of cortical beta oscillations during hierarchical speech processing.

-# Description and content

-## Description

 The repository contains the custom Matlab script for the manuscript titled "Rhythmic modulation of prediction errors: a top-down gating role for the beta-range in speech processing".

 contact: Sevada Hovsepyan (sevada.hovsepyan@gmail.com)